 Coming from an under resourced community and background, Isabel navigated the college process largely through her own discovery and research and understands the importance of guidance.
 She has a passion for mentorship and, through Takeoff Space, looks forward to having the opportunity to provide help to students who may otherwise not receive any.

-Sabrina Morale, originally from Westchester, New York, is a sophomore at Harvard College, currently studying Molecular & Cellular Biology with a citation in Spanish and considering a secondary in Global Health & Health Policy.
+Sabrina Morales, originally from Westchester, New York, is a sophomore at Harvard College, currently studying Molecular & Cellular Biology with a citation in Spanish and considering a secondary in Global Health & Health Policy.
 On campus, she is mainly involved in Harvard UNICEF, the Ultimate Frisbee team, and tutoring.
 Outside college academics and extracurriculars, Sabrina really enjoy running, hiking, baking, and anything where I get to interact with young kids.

 Sabrina loves being a part of Takeoff Space because she too was the first in her family to grow up in the U.S. and go to college, so she knows how overwhelming and unequal the college admissions process can be.
 Sabrina says she wants to be as helpful as she can to help ease the struggle and see these students achieve their goals.

 In addition to mentoring, Sabrina is also a Takeoff Space Ambassador to high school applicants to our program, helping with recruitment and answering questions from applicants.